 Where to Stay

-Jaipur is a much visited tourist destination, and where there are tourists, there are scams.
-You're guaranteed to be approached on numerous occasions.
-However, the most common scam which all visitors should be aware of is the gem scam.
-It comes in various guises but the important thing to remember is under no circumstances should you purchase gemstones from someone who approaches you to do so, or enter into a business deal, no matter how much you think it may be in your favor to do so.
+Jaipur is a much-visited tourist destination -- and where there are tourists, there are scams!
+Expect to be approached numerous times.
+The most common scam that all visitors should be aware of is the gem scam.
+It comes in various guises but the important thing to remember is under no circumstances should you purchase gemstones from someone who asks you to do so, or enter into a business deal, no matter how much you think it may be in your favor.